tabishkhan72/AI-Powered-Finance-Management-Tool/README.md

 # AI Powered Finance Manager

 A simple personal finance app built with Streamlit.
 Upload a CSV of transactions and get automatic categorization, budgets, charts, and smart insights.
-Ask questions in natural language and export a cleaned CSV.
+Ask questions in natural language and export a cleaned CSV

 ## Features